Mayeu/slugify/README.md

 ```

 It does not aim to be perfect since the goal is to be able to use it in a *drop
-& run* fashion (a.k.a *`curl`ing & praying* :pray:).
+& run* fashion (aka *`curl`ing & praying* :pray:).

 ## :computer: Install

-If you are the adventurous kind you can simply `curl` & install the script
+If you are the adventurous kind, you can simply `curl` & install the script
 directly from the web 🌐.
-Here is a one liner that may break your system:
+Here is a one-liner that may break your system:
 ```
 $ curl https://slugify.now.sh > slugify && chmod +x && sudo mv slugify /usr/local/bin/
 ```
-(Yes this will ask for your password, as stated before this may break your
+(Yes, this will ask for your password, as stated before this may break your
 system.
 Paste with care.)

-Otherwise, just clone this repo somewhere and manually copy the `slugify`
+Otherwise, just clone this repository somewhere and manually copy the `slugify`
 script anywhere your `$PATH` point to (my favorite place is my `~/bin` folder):
 ```
 $ git clone https://github.com/Mayeu/slugify